yan-zaitsev-hs/GPT4-B-Logic/README.md

   "action" : "GPTApiCallAction"
 }
 <end of json representation>

+Application requirements:
+* When user click on search_button to open the list of repositories ask the user what is the name of Earth's star using AlertPage page.
+Propose two answers as titles for default_button and cancel_button buttons.
+If answer is correct, procceed with initial request.
+If answer is wrong, show the error.
+* If user tap on back button, page should be closed immediately.
+* App can use any supported GitHub API.
+* When user want to see list of repositories: show loading page and start the github api call to fetch list of repositories.
+When api response is received display the repositories page with required data.
+* The GitHub API response with list of repositories will include the user's repositories as an array of objects, with each object containing information about a single repository.
+* All loading pages should be closed before showing the next page.
+* All generated identifiers should contain some characters and random number

 Process input in context of provided application requirements and generate json array of actions for the application.
 You should always generate array of action, even there is only one action is required.
 Example of output: '[{<data for action0>}, {<data for action1>}, {<data for action2>, ...}]'
 You should strictly follow the json representations of the actions, application will not be able to process unknown or invalid output.